grscheller/scheller-linux-archive/notes/fishyFactoids.md

 ## File Globbing

 Usually failed globs are an error in fish.
 Certain builtin commands like `set`, `for` and `count` will happily null glob.
 Without knowing this inconsistency (syntactic sugar - magic builtins) null globbing would be a pain.

 Care must be taken with `switch` statements.
-Quoted wildcards patterns can be used with `case` clauses.
+Quoted wild cards patterns can be used with `case` clauses.
 If unquoted, failed file system null globs could happen.
 The `switch` part could fail with an unquoted file system glob if there is not exactly one result.

 Additionally, when using quoted patterns in `case` clauses, `'a**b'` is not special and is treated same as `'a*b'`.

 ## Read Trick since Pipelines Don't Use Subshells